Io sono nato libero

 Io sono nato libero (translated from Italian to "I Was Born Free") is the third studio album by Italian progressive rock band Banco del Mutuo Soccorso.
 "Non mi rompete" and "La città sottile" were released as singles in 1973.
+In 2015, Rolling Stone ranked the album number 35 on their list of the "50 Greatest Prog Rock Albums of All Time".